Best places to purchase porcelain tiles that look like hardwood floors

 There is an alternative and amazing new option, and that is Engineered Vinyl Plank.
 It also looks likes like hardwood and it’s waterproof. it’s a floating floor, so it can be installed on top of tile or concrete floors.
 It has a cork underlayment, so it’s easier on your feet and provides a bit of extra insulation.
 My favorite brand is Coretec Plus and you can read my full review of Coretec Plus here.

 Tile floors that look like wood are super popular, and you can see why as there are many advantages to this material.
+Wood tile flooring is especially popular in kitchens and bathrooms.
 I hope this guide is helpful and that you find the perfect tiles for your home.